AntCPLab/OpenCoral/README.md

 These implementations are not suitable to generate the preprocessed data for the online phase because they can only generate either multiplication triples or bits.

-In order to compile the code, the following must be set in CONFIG or CONFIG.mine:

-`USE_GF2N_LONG = 1`

-If the software has been built before with `USE_GF2N_LONG = 0`, any compiled code needs to be removed:

-`make clean`

 HOSTS must contain the hostnames or IPs of the players, see HOSTS.example for an example.